-- 1. To adopt the "Strategic and Programmatic Orientations for the Pan American Health Organization, 1995-1998," contained in Document CSP24/12 (Part B), with the observations made, as a basic frame of reference for the planning of the activities of the Organization. - 2.
-To request the Member States to bear in mind the strategic and programmatic orientations for the Organization during 1995-1998 as they formulate their national health policies. - 3.
-To request the Director to: - (a) Review and adapt the document in accordance with the observations made by the Delegates to the Conference in order to improve its presentation, and to submit it to the Subcommittee on Planning and Programming at its meeting in December 1994 for its final formal approval; - (b) Apply the strategic and programmatic orientations to the biennial and annual operating program budgets of the Organization throughout the 1995-1998 quadrennium; - (c) Disseminate the document "Strategic and Programmatic Orientations for the Pan American Health Organization, 1995-1998" to the Member States and transmit it to the Director-General of WHO for his consideration; - (d) Transmit the document to multilateral organizations and donor countries' technical cooperation agencies that participate in health sector activities in the Member States. - 4.
-To request the Director, in developing the strategic and programmatic orientations for the coming quadrenniums, to: - (a) Link the strategic and programmatic orientations to the basic indicators of Health Conditions in the Americas; - (b) Take into account the capacities and responsibilities of the Pan American Health Organization in defining its program of technical cooperation; - (c) Ensure that the priority areas and lines of action of the strategic and programmatic orientations are reflected in the Organization's program budgets and in the definition of the categories used for programming the Organization's work during the quadrennium.
+1. To adopt the "Strategic and Programmatic Orientations for the Pan American Health Organization, 1995-1998," contained in Document CSP24/12 (Part B), with the observations made, as a basic frame of reference for the planning of the activities of the Organization.

+- 2. To request the Member States to bear in mind the Strategic and Programmatic Orientations for the Organization during 1995-1998 as they formulate their national health policies. - 3.
+To request the Director: - (a) To review and adapt the document in accordance with the observations made by the Delegates to the Conference in order to improve its presentation, and to submit it to the Subcommittee on Planning and Programming at its meeting in December 1994 for its final formal approval; - (b) To apply the Strategic and Programmatic Orientations to the biennial and annual operating program budgets of the Organization throughout the 1995-1998 quadrennium; - (c) To disseminate the document "Strategic and Programmatic Orientations for the Pan American Health Organization, 1995-1998" to the Member States and transmit it to the Director-General of WHO for his consideration; - (d) To transmit the document to multilateral organizations and donor country technical cooperation agencies that participate in health sector activities in the Member States. - 4.
+To request the Director, in developing the strategic and programmatic orientations for the coming quadrenniums: - (a) To link the strategic and programmatic orientations to the basic indicators of Health Conditions in the Americas; - (b) To take into account the capacities and responsibilities of the Pan American Health Organization in defining its program of technical cooperation; - (c) To assure that the priority areas and lines of action of the strategic and programmatic orientations are reflected in the Organization's program budgets and in the definition of the categories used for programming the Organization's work during the quadrennium.